Missed Details That Can Cause Huge Product Reputation Ramifications

 Enterprise organizations can absolutely find ways to embrace agile principles and innovate rapidly.
 But, their approach may look different from agile development in a startup or mid-sized organization.
 Why?

 Startups and small organizations are often still finding their place in the market.
-Startups, in particular, are still actively learning about their markets, customers, and searching for the right business models.
-As a means of defeating uncertainty, they can use agile principles to test ideas, learn new things daily, and course correct.
+Startups, in particular, are still actively learning about their markets, customers and searching for the right business models.
+To defeat uncertainty, they can use agile principles to test ideas, learn new things daily, and course correct.

 Meanwhile, enterprise companies typically have established their footholds in their respective markets.
 They most likely have years of experience and accumulated knowledge to draw from when making decisions.
 They know what has worked for them historically and can frequently use this knowledge to continue coasting along.